saadl27/PuckoPolis/README.md

 To achieve the main goal, we will go through the following steps:
   - Understanding some basic features of the compiler;
   - Writing a first LED blinking program, first with *NOP* loops, then using timers;
-  - Change the LED's blinking sequence using the selector.
+  - Changing the LED's blinking sequence using the selector.

 ## ⚠ TODO before starting the Lab
 - Ensure your local repository is correctly set up as indicated in the [Setting up Git for TPs](https://github.com/EPFL-MICRO-315/TPs-PrivateWiki/wiki/Git-Setting-up-git-for-TPs) wiki page.
-- Checkout to the branch of the lab:
+- Checkout to the branch of the lab if you are not already reading this through VSCode IDE:
 ```shell
 git fetch reference # Update your local git index
 git checkout reference/TP1_Exercise